PaTH Attention: Position Encoding via Accumulating Householder Transformations: Efficient Training and Inference for PaTH Attention

 Upon receiving a $(\overrightarrow{\mathbf{K}}, \mathbf{V}, \mathbf{P}^{(d)})$ tuple from an earlier segment, the query-holding device first computes attention outputs using its current $\overleftarrow{\mathbf{Q}}$ and the incoming (transformed) keys, accumulating both the output and the corresponding online softmax statistics like standard attention.
 It then updates its $\overleftarrow{\mathbf{Q}}$ \emph{in-place} via $\overleftarrow{\mathbf{Q}} \leftarrow \overleftarrow{\mathbf{Q}} (\mathbf{P}^{(d)})^\top$, propagating the cumulative path transformation forward along the ring.
 This sequence—compute output with current state, then update query state via incoming $\mathbf{P}^{(d)}$—faithfully emulates PaTH's logical right-to-left scan, enabling correct path reconstruction across distributed segments.

-\paragraph{Iterative refinement of KV cache.} From Eq.~\ref{eq:iterative_refine_k_cache}, it is evident that PaTH iteratively applies a low-rank update to refine the historical key cache, effectively forming a cumulative product of identity-plus-low-rank terms in the attention logit computation.
-For future work, it would be interesting to (i) extend this update strategy to refine the value vectors, and (ii) more generally design hardware-efficient KV cache refinement schemes that are more expressive than low-rank update as in PaTH.
+\paragraph{Iterative refinement of KV cache.} From ~\eqref{eq:iterative_refine_k_cache}, PaTH iteratively applies low-rank updates to the historical key cache, forming a cumulative product of identity-plus-low-rank terms in the attention logit computation.
+This dynamic modification of the key cache is conceptually intriguing; see \citet{song2025causalattentionlookaheadkeys,ewer2025entpencoderonlytokenprediction,selective_attention} for related ideas.
+Future directions include (i) extending this update mechanism to refine value vectors and (ii) developing more expressive yet hardware-efficient KV cache refinement schemes beyond the low-rank formulation used in PaTH.